yousefha2002/courses_nestjs/README.md

 # Description
-This is a courses project where administrators can create courses with lessons, share hints for courses, and provide a library for sharing files.
-It also includes quizzes.
-Users can purchase courses if the maximum number of students for a course has not been reached.
-Users can take quizzes and see their answers after completing the quiz.
+This is courses project, administrators can create courses with lessons, share hints, and specify start and end dates for the course.
+They can also select specific days of the week, like Saturday and Sunday, for the course schedule.
+When these days are chosen, lessons will be automatically scheduled according to them.
+Additionally, there's a library for sharing files and a quiz feature.
+Users can purchase courses if the maximum student limit hasn't been reached.
+After taking quizzes, users can review their answers.

 # DataBase
 ![Untitled (1)](https://github.com/yousefha2002/courses_nestjs/assets/144475039/d8c04223-d73a-4ede-80f5-73fd8da8a6dc)